Event Dates

 Barcelona Gay Pride is one of the highlights of the annual gay calendar in a city with golden gay beaches, a charming gay district & handsome hombres!

-Gay Pride Barcelona is a unique celebration, engulfing the entire city in a sea of rainbows.
+Barcelona Pride is a unique celebration, engulfing the entire city in a sea of rainbows.
 Barcelona is home to one of Europe’s largest and most diverse gay scenes complete with epic parties, an amazing gay beach , world class nightlife and a relaxed and friendly attitude.

 - Are you visiting for Barcelona Pride?
 The gay neighbourhood of Eixample, or Gayxample, is full of charming gay restaurants, bars and hotels.
 You can also find some great apartment options dotted across the city.